Welcome to Staithes Group Art Specialists, T.B. & R. Jordan's, On-Line Gallery

 Our aim is to use our expertise to select the best works within our price range,both from those which appear on the open market and those offered to us privately.
 This allows us to present both private and corporate clients with an exceptionally wide choice of pictures from within our narrow specialisms give an added guarantee of quality through our long-standing membership of LAPADA.

-We work from home by appointment, hold one day exhibitions in Staithes and stage longer exhibitions in Harrogate and Whitby.
+We work from our home near Yarm by appointment, hold one day exhibitions in Staithes and stage longer exhibitions in Harrogate and Whitby.
 We encourage collectors to visit the area which so attracted these great artists and experience its appeal for themselves.
 With this in mind we also run study days in Staithes itself and are prepared to lecture or arrange study days on the Group out of the area.
-Rosamund is on the NADFAS list of lecturers and also wrote the Staithes Group Centenary Caltalogue, now a standard reference work which details the lives and works of thirty four of the artists.
+Rosamund was on the NADFAS list of lecturers until ill health sadly prevented her from continuing.

 We strongly urge anyone interested in Impressionist art - regardless of their location - to look at these pictures as they still represent amazing value for their quality.